mhucka/mediawiki-google-spreadsheet-extension/README.md

 https://spreadsheets.google.com/tq?key=045klja34aAKLjasdfLLLJlkasdf04aKL73zz
 ~~~~~

 Suppose you wanted to name the sheet **mysheet** when referencing it from your wiki pages.
-If the above was the Google Docs key for the spreadsheet, the following is an example of what the final setting in the PHP file would look like:
+If the above was the Google Docs URL for the spreadsheet, the following is an example of what the final setting in the PHP file would look like:

 ~~~~~php
 $sheet_ids = array(